solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 giving FinanceInsight access to all of the data it needs to operate, but no more.

-Alice has a trusted authorization application that helps her interpret the kind of data that FinanceInsight needs, and then presents the access decisions to her so that she can make intuitive, smart choices.
+Alice has a trusted party handling authorization that helps her interpret the kind of data that FinanceInsight needs, and then presents the access decisions to her so that she can make intuitive, smart choices.
 Once she makes those decisions, her trusted authorization application stores a record of them,